SakshiBhavsar24/GearBox-Fault-Detection-/README.md

 Detects gearbox faults using acceleration data and a Random Forest classifier.
 Includes a simple web-based frontend for predictions.
 This project focuses on identifying faults in gearbox systems using machine learning techniques applied to vibration data.
 It leverages a Random Forest classifier to analyze acceleration signals and determine whether a gearbox is healthy or faulty.

-🔧 How It Works
+🔧 How It Works:

    a) Input Data: Acceleration values in the X, Y, and Z directions from gearbox sensors.

    b) Preprocessing: Computes the vector sum of the acceleration components to consolidate signal strength.

    c) Model: A Random Forest classifier is trained on labeled vibration data to distinguish between healthy and faulty gearbox conditions.

    d) Frontend: A lightweight web interface built with HTML, CSS, and JavaScript allows users to input sensor data and receive real-time fault predictions.

-📁 Features
+📁 Features :
    1) Binary classification: Healthy vs Faulty

    2) Sensor data input (X, Y, Z acceleration)

    3) Vector sum computation for noise reduction

    4) Random Forest for robust classification

    5) Responsive and intuitive user interface

-🚀 Technologies Used
+🚀 Technologies Used :

    i) Python for data processing and model training

    ii) Scikit-learn for machine learning

    iii) HTML/CSS/JavaScript for the frontend

    iv) Flask

 📊 Use Case
    Ideal for predictive maintenance and monitoring in industrial environments where early detection of gearbox faults can prevent costly downtime and failures.